puckbee/CVR/README.md

 # CVR
 Parallelized and vectorized SpMV on Intel Xeon Phi (Knights Landing). <br>
-This is the artifact of our CGO'2018 paper [ CVR: Efficient SpMV Vectorization on X86 Processors ].
+This is the artifact of our CGO'2018 paper [ CVR: Efficient SpMV Vectorization on X86 Processors ]. <br>

 # Build
 CVR can be built simply with 'make', while the resulted binariy file is 'spmv.cvr'.